-- No good promotion strategies – Also, none had a promotion strategy beyond sharing content on our own company social media accounts, and none could produce content at that level I thought was needed for this channel to be effective.
+- No good promotion strategies: None of these agencies had a promotion strategy beyond sharing content on that specific company’s social media accounts, and none could produce content at the level needed for this channel to be effective.

-- Poor advanced content writing abilities – Finally most writing services just deployed freelance writers to Google a topic and write up some intro-level pieces on that topic.
-That works fine if your company sells to customers with beginner or lay-person level understanding but for many B2B companies like app development (and many B2C also), you may need more advanced content because your customer is more advanced.
+- Poor advanced content writing abilities: Finally, most writing services just deployed freelance writers to Google a topic and write up some intro-level piece on that topic.
+That works fine if your company sells to customers with a beginner-level understanding, but for most B2B and B2C companies, you need more advanced content to effectively communicate with your audience.

-Fast forward 2 years, Devesh and I started this site as a way to teach the learnings that both of us had from our experiences in content marketing.
-I was sharing my learnings from hiring writers, content strategy, promotion and conversion from ThinkApps and Vistage.
-Devesh was sharing his experience doing conversion optimization and measurement for people like Backlinko, Bryan Harris at Video Fruit and a number of different SaaS and service companies.
+Devesh and I started this site as a way to teach the learnings that both of us had from our experiences in content marketing.
+I was sharing my learnings from hiring writers, content strategy, promotion, and conversion from ThinkApps and Vistage.
+Devesh was sharing his experience doing conversion optimization and measurement for people like Backlinko, Bryan Harris at Video Fruit, and a number of different SaaS and service companies.

 When we started Grow and Convert, we both agreed we didn’t want to start an agency from the site.
 But after about 4 failed attempts trying to build a product company, we eventually couldn’t ignore the numerous requests from our audience to “just do content marketing for us”.
 So we opted to give a crack at a service business.